seraphcui/common-module/README.md

 # common-module
-A base common module for person and position.
+A base common module for Taimi person and position.